Estate Planning and Probate Administration

 We believe that if you are over the age of 18, regardless of how much money or property you have, you should have estate planning documents in place, including wills and trusts, living wills, and powers of attorney for property and healthcare.
 Having these documents prepared ensures that your family members and loved ones have a clear understanding of your wishes in the event you become disabled or die unexpectedly, and have efficient means to implement those wishes.

 If you have a larger estate, you want to take advantage of gift and estate tax planning to minimize future tax consequences and maximize the conservation of your assets for heirs and beneficiaries.
-Periodic increases in federal estate tax exemption (the current exemption, through 2016, is $5,450,000) can distort previously solid estate planning in larger estates and plans should be examined to assess the impact.
-In smaller estates, we have encountered elaborate trusts that are carefully drafted, but have been left unfunded due to the lethargy of the client or lack of forceful directions from legal counsel.
-These documents serve little purpose and confound estate administration.
+Periodic increases in federal estate tax exemption (the current exemption, through 2022, is $12.6 million and $24.12 for married couples) can distort previously solid estate planning in larger estates and plans should be examined to assess the impact.
+In smaller estates, the current exemption level allows for considerable flexibility in the estate plan without concern over the federal estate tax impact.

 We offer to meet with you to develop appropriate plans or to consider possible revision of existing plans.
 We also provide business succession planning to ensure the smooth transition of all aspects of your business in the event of retirement or death.